nab-os/whip-rs/README.md

 [A french note I wrote to explain what I plan with this project](https://nablog.fr/realisations/omniroom/0002/)

 ## Performances
+Latency with OBS as virtual webcam with only a pipewiresrc source and piped in gstreamer with gst-launch: 80ms Latency with the same but piped through encoder and decoder (x264) on the same machine: 140ms Latency by using Omniroom: 200ms

-Latency around 20ms with [meetecho/simple-whip-client](https://github.com/meetecho/simple-whip-client) as a client OBS as a virtual webcam on a local network.
+Latency around 200ms with [meetecho/simple-whip-client](https://github.com/meetecho/simple-whip-client) as a client OBS as a virtual webcam on a local network.

 ## Workspace architecture
 The project contains: